Sitelen Pona: Overview

-Sitelen pona is typically written left-to-right, top-to-bottom.
+Sitelen Pona is typically written left-to-right, top-to-bottom.
 As a logography, each word is written with a single grapheme.
 Many of the characters are derived from translingual and universal symbols such as pictograms, road signs, mathematical symbols, and emoticons.
 They have been described as "mostly easy to recognize, quick to remember and simple enough that even a child could draw them."

 A head followed by a single modifier (e.g. a noun followed by an adjective) may be combined into one character by stacking the modifier grapheme above the head grapheme, or by nesting the modifier grapheme inside the head grapheme if there is space.
-The symbol of the language is written this way, with the grapheme (pona) nested inside the grapheme (toki).
+The symbol of the language – – is written this way, with the grapheme (pona) nested inside the grapheme (toki).

 Names

 The sentence "ma Kanata li suli" written in Sitelen Pona.
 The name Kanata is spelled with the characters kasi alasa nasin awen telo a.
 The sentence translates to 'Canada is large'.

-Names (grammatically proper adjectives) are written by enclosing multiple characters in a cartouche shaped like a rounded rectangle.
+Names are written by enclosing multiple characters in a cartouche shaped like a rounded rectangle.
 Each character inside represents the first phoneme (or, equivalently, letter) of its word.
 The specific characters used in a name may be chosen creatively to convey meaning about its subject.

 In an alternative system called nasin sitelen kalama, characters inside a cartouche can be followed by interpuncts or dots, where each interpunct represents the next mora of the word, and a colon represents all morae of the word.

 Punctuation

-Sitelen pona punctuation is unstandardized and thus highly variable, as The Language of Good features only the cartouche.
+Sitelen Pona punctuation is unstandardized and thus highly variable, as The Language of Good features only the cartouche.
 As a result, some texts use no punctuation at all, instead relying on formatting and context.